-- The gym is crowded (and annoying) at the start of January.
+- The start of January brings an annoying and loud gym.
 Believe me, I have checked.
 It’s a pain to go so you will want to stop.

 - Turns out the amount of work it takes to be that ultra-fit hottie makes them no fun to be around at all, so *poof* your motivation is gone after you don’t want to hang out with them anymore.

 - Your ex is not worth the effort, you know this deep down.
 This realization comes to you at the exact moment your alarm has gone off at 6 am for one too many days in a row.